timswims/ESK/README.md

     <img src="./Tutorial_Images/general/OMC_Download_Page.png" />
 </p>

-4. A list of link would show up under Download.
+4. A list of links would show up under Download.
 Click the link on the gateway file that you wish to download.

+    **Note:** *Please also make a note of the values of TENANT_NAME and OMC_URL, which are shown at the bottom of the page.
+You will need this information for a later step when you set up the gateway.rsp file.*

-5. If you download the Gateway file to your PC instead of the host that you plan to run the Gateway, move the downloaded file to your Gateway host and unzip the file into a staging directory of your choice.
+5. If you download the Gateway file to your computer instead of the host that you plan to run the Gateway, move the downloaded file to your Gateway host and unzip the file into a staging directory of your choice.
 To do this for Linux / Unix, use the following steps:

 	*	From Local Machine Terminal Session - SSH into your OCI Instance by running the below command (You will use your OCI Public IP Address instead of 129.***.***.**):